tedkotz/ternary/README.md

 Schematics, hdl, and other content for actual implementation.

 ## TODO
-#### Arbitrary length word encoding.
+- [ ] Arbitrary length word encoding.
     - an all zero symbol cannot occur inside a non-zero number
     - an all zero symbol is the only legal way to represent 0
     - Only the high trit in the first symbol should be needed to deterime if the number is extendeed or not.

-#### Floating point number encoding
+- [ ] Floating point number encoding
     - Sign Trit is also high Trit in mantissa
     - ??Exponent should be 1/3 of value
     - Maybe 1 sign: 9 exponent : 17 remaining mantissa
     - or 1 sign: 3 exponent : 5 remaining mantissa
     - or 1 sign: 27 exponent : 53 remaining mantissa
     - Efficient use of Sign is 0
     - Negative 0?
     - Positive infinity
     - Negative infinity
     - NaN

+- [ ] Add disassembler to emulator monitor
+- [ ] Load RAM from File
+- [ ] Assembler